 Most individuals suffering from patellar tendonitis are between 10 and 16 years old.
 The incidence of this condition tends to be highest in sports involving jumping, like basketball or volleyball.
+Hence the alternative term “jumpers knee” for the condition.
 Risk factors include weak gluteal muscles and muscle tightness in the calves, quadriceps and hamstrings.

 Symptoms Of Patellar Tendinitis